This is a transcription of an audio lecture from The Sufi Path of Self-knowledge, originally given live at the Gnostic Academy of Chicago:

 Questions and Answers

-Audience: Is Rudolph Steiner’s “Much wiser man inside” the same reference as the Inner Being of Samael Aun Weor?
+Question: Is Rudolph Steiner’s “Much wiser man inside” the same reference as the Inner Being of Samael Aun Weor?

-Speaker: Yes, Paul of Tarsus in the Gospel refers to the two inner men: the heavenly man and the terrestrial man.
+Instructor: Yes, Paul of Tarsus in the Gospel refers to the two inner men: the heavenly man and the terrestrial man.
 The terrestrial man is precisely Tiphereth, willpower; Netzach, the mind; Hod, the astral body; Yesod, vital energy and our physicality.
 The heavenly man is God above, which is our consciousness our Spirit, (Ruh) and Christ.

 Nous is a type of mind that is united with God, the Christ force.
 Nous has levels according to the Tree of Life.
 Dianoia can refer to Malkuth up to Tiphereth.
 It’s a type of consciousness in which we are beginning to awaken.
 Fully illuminated spiritual perception relates to the five higher Sephiroth or spheres of the Tree of Life, whereby divinity manifests.
 Nous pertains to the Divine Soul (Geburah the divine consciousness) which is part of God the Spirit to the right (Chesed), and Kether, Chokmah, Binah: the Father, the Son, and the Holy Spirit.